jlikens/tye-series/tye-talk-2020-05-tye-ahoy/README.md

 }
 ```

-Note that, as with any manual process, you'll have to keep these values synchronized across all of the projects.
+Note that, as with any manual configuration, you'll have to keep these values synchronized across all of the projects.